Considerations in Skills-Based Hiring

 Ensure Pay Equity

-Be mindful of pay disparity issues that might arise when placing successful skills-based hires into similar positions as those of people who traditionally might command higher salaries because of their four-year college degrees.
+Be mindful of pay disparity issues that might arise when placing successful skills-based hires into similar positions as those of people who traditionally might command higher salaries because of their two- or four-year college degrees.

-A salary differential for a single position may be justifiable based on experience, but consistently paying non-degreed hires less than those employees with a degree could raise legal issues.
+A salary differential for a single position may be justifiable based on experience, but consistently paying non-degreed hires less than employees with a degree could raise legal issues.
 Consult with legal counsel to navigate potential pay equity issues.

 More From UE